-If you are concerned about a child or young person in Plymouth please contact the Multi-Agency Safeguarding Hub (MASH) on 01752 668000 or email gateway@plymouth.gov.uk
+If you are concerned about a child or young person in Plymouth please contact the Multi Agency Safeguarding Hub (MASH) on 01752 668000 or email gateway@plymouth.gov.uk worker is already involved with the family, the school would contact the social worker.
+In an emergency, please contact the Emergency Duty Service at 01752 668000 and choose the adult social care option or call 101 to report it to the police.

-If you are concerned about an adult (aged 16+) in Plymouth please complete the Risk Identification

-Checklist (Safelives DASH RIC) to identify the level of risk which support service to refer them to, and follow the advice on the MARAC page for all levels of risk.
+If you are concerned about an adult (aged 16+) in Plymouth please complete the Risk Identification Checklist (Safelives DASH RIC) to identify the level of risk which support service to refer them too, and follow the advice on the MARAC page for all levels of risk.